 Copyright © 2022 by Sandra Grace

-The book of Genesis gives the historical account of a world-wide flood—God's judgment on a corrupt humanity.
-The rains would come, He promised, destroying all creatures on the earth; all birds in the air; all mankind.
+The book of Genesis gives the historical account of a worldwide flood.
+Humanity had become so corrupt that it grieved the heart of God, so much so that He would eliminate them from the earth.
+The rains would come, He promised, destroying all land creatures and all mankind.

-God had specific instructions concerning the ark, for both its design and its contents (Genesis 6:11–22).
-He waited a long time—possibly 75 years—for it to be built and ready, all the while extending grace to everyone: opportunity for them to repent of their wickedness.
+God had specific instructions concerning the ark, for both its design and its contents.
+He waited a long time—possibly 75 years—for Noah to build it and make it ready, all the while extending grace to everyone, opportunity for them to repent of their wickedness.

-Out of all the earth (population probably 4–10 billion), only eight people were saved from the crushing waters: the man, his wife, his three sons, and his sons' wives (Genesis 7).
+Out of all the earth (population probably 4–10 billion), only eight people were saved from the crushing waters: the man, his wife, his three sons, and his sons' wives.
 They were the only ones who acknowledged their plight, believed God’s promise, and accepted His invitation into the safety of the ark.
 The rest were swept away.

 The ark took the pounding of God’s judgment.